What are immunizations?

 Varicella and MMR

-As shown in the chart above, people with a compromised immune system, such as cancer survivors currently or recently out of treatment, should NOT receive these vaccines.
+As shown in the chart above, people with a compromised immune system, such as cancer survivors currently in or recently out of treatment, should NOT receive these vaccines.